 Putting Your Fears on Ice – IoT and Cold Chain are a Great Match

-IoT has offered up solutions for many of these cold chain management challenges, providing logistical and tracking sensors that can monitor the temperature and status of cold chain cargo and freight.
-Up until now, these have had their own problems, such as patchy availability, occasional losses of connectivity, delays in information returning to the stakeholder, or general issues with device uptime.
+IoT technology has offered up solutions for many of these cold chain management challenges, providing logistical and tracking sensor technology that can monitor the temperature and status of cold chain cargo and freight.
+Up until now, these have had their own problems, such as patchy availability, occasional losses of connectivity, delays in information returning to the stakeholder, or general issues with IoT device uptime.

 Today, modern connectivity management platforms, helped by 5G and LPWAN technologies are sidestepping these problems, offering intelligent solutions that utilize autonomous switching with different networks all on the same SIM so that your device connectivity never misses a beat, and future-focused approaches to reducing latency and thereby optimizing device battery, availability, and performance.
 For the cold chain, this is revolutionary.
 Here are just a few examples of how floLIVE could support cold chain logistics using these technologies.

 If you’re a cold chain manager, view all of your tracking devices on a single dashboard, immediately ascertaining where your shipments are, and of course how cold they are, too.
 Monitor details such as temperature, humidity, impact, location and more.
 Need even more granular security and QoS?
 Read about our Mobile Private Network solution.